 - Kind or Luna Bars.
 These real food-based bars contain no nasty chemicals or artificial sweeteners, impressive amounts of fiber and healthy fats, and some of them are relatively low in sugar.
 (A few Kind Bars, for instance, boast just four or five grams of sugar per bar.
 Nice.)
 They taste amazing and are very easy to overeat, as I recently found out at the airport when one dark chocolate Kind Bar became three.
 Know thyself here: That sugar and calories add up quickly.

-- Virgin Diet Bars – JJ Virgin created these fabulous low-sugar cashew butter-based bars that pack protein, fiber, and healthy fats.
+- Virgin Diet Bars – JJ Virgin [originally] created these fabulous low-sugar cashew butter-based bars that pack protein, fiber, and healthy fats.
 They’re chewy, are made with the highest-quality ingredients, and have a unique, satisfying texture.
 Available in Cinnamon Cashew Crunch, Dark Chocolate Cherry, and Coconut Cacao.
 [We have now added three new bars: Dark Chocolate Coconut Fiber Bar, Mint Chocolate All-In-One Protein Bar and the Mint Chocolate Coconut Fiber Bar…so yummy you may mistake them for candy bars!]

 - Papa Steve’s – These have become my favorite post-workout bars because each one packs an impressive 20 grams of high-quality whey protein.
 They’re produced in small batches and – because they contain no preservatives – must be refrigerated.
 Yah for real food!
 They still contain some sugar and can become easy to overeat, so split this bar in half and share with a friend.

 Several readers shared definite opinions about protein bars.
 Some love ‘em while others stick with real food or avoid snacking.
 What’s your stance here?
-Share your comments below or on my Facebook fan page.
+Share your comments.